 - Some cats are more vocal than others.
 Sometimes your cat will meow to get your attention for something specific (food, water, open the door and let me outside, pet me, play with me, etc.), but otherwise, some cats just like to talk.
 If your cat is meowing at you for no apparent reason, you might just have a talkative cat.
 Embrace it.

 - Cats can be a wonderful alarm clock.
 If you get in the habit of feeding them at a certain time every day, they’ll expect you to be up-and-at-’em every day at that time to feed them.
 They have various techniques for waking you up – Lotto used to lick my eyelids when she wanted to be fed (remember, cats have scratchy tongues, and when Lotto licks my eyelids, it really hurts – so I always get up.
-But she is not doing this any more, I don’t know why.
+But she is not doing this anymore, I don’t know why.
 She is just meowing in my ear).
 Many cats will just meow or walk on you, or touch your face until you wake up.

 - Some cats are cuddlier and more friendly than others.
 There’s nothing wrong with your cat if he or she is shy and not very affectionate.
 Every cat is unique.

 - Growing “cat grass” indoors is an excellent option to satisfy your pet’s needs.
-Cats do eat grass, and it seems they like it, but in fact there are only theories as to why they do.
+Cats do eat grass, and it seems they like it, but in fact, there are only theories as to why they do.
 Some claim it is to get extra niacin, a B vitamin abundantly available in most fresh young grain grasses.
 Perhaps cats eat it to make themselves vomit.
 Some people believe cats eat it to help pass fur balls along while others say they just need the fiber for other nutritional purposes.

-- Expect to find dead (sometimes alive!) mouses, birds and other small animals occasionally to frequently.
-If your cat is a skilled hunter this can be happen a lot.
+- Expect to find dead (sometimes alive!) mice, birds, and other small animals occasionally too frequently.
+If your cat is a skilled hunter this can happen a lot.
 In the wild, cat mothers teach their young how to eat their food by bringing home dead or injured prey.
 Domestic cats are no different.
 But in this modern age of spayed domestic cats, many female felines have no young to whom they need to pass on their hunting wisdom.
 By leaving a dead animal on the back porch, your cat is acting out its natural role as mother and teacher.
 You, her loving owner, represent her surrogate family.
 And frankly, she knows you would never have been able to catch that delicious mouse on your own.

 - Keep an eye out for ticks and fleas and treat them regularly with some kind of anti-flea and tick ointment.

 - Spay or neuter your cat.
-You should probably do this for an indoor cat as well (especially for a female, since she will go into heat fairly frequently if not spayed), but it’s especially important if your cat will be an outdoor cat.
+You should probably do this for an indoor cat as well (especially for a female since she will go into heat fairly frequently if not spayed), but it’s especially important if your cat will be an outdoor cat.